-IENE is a network of experts working with various aspects of transportation, infrastructure and ecology.
-The network was initiated in 1996 to provide an independent, international and interdisciplinary arena for the exchange and development of expert knowledge.
-IENE arranges international conferences, workshops and symposia, initiates collaboration projects and helps answering questions that require a joint international expertise.
-The general objectives of IENE is to provide an independent, international and interdisciplinary arena for exchange and development of expert knowledge.
-By this, IENE seeks to promote a safe and ecologically sustainable pan-European transport infrastructure through recommending measures and planning procedures to conserve biodiversity, counteract landscape fragmentation, and reduce vehicular accidents and wildlife casualties.
+IENE is a network of experts in various fields of infrastructure and ecology.
+The Network was created in 1996 to provide an independent, international and interdisciplinary forum for the exchange and development of expert knowledge.
+IENE organises international conferences, workshops and symposia, initiates collaboration projects and helps answering questions that require a joint international expertise.
+In this, IENE seeks to promote a safe and ecologically sustainable pan-European transport infrastructure by recommending measures and planning procedures to conserve biodiversity, counteract landscape fragmentation, and reduce vehicular accidents and wildlife casualties.